SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-03-cedric-xvi.md

 > I THINK YOU'RE FAMILIAR WITH THE MAN.

-<I>PEGGY's face drains of color, leaving only an artificial blush covering her cheeks.
+<I>PEGGY's face drains of color, only an artificial blush covers her cheeks.
 Her lips slacken, leaving the sensation of thick, dry lipstick.</i>

 <i>A voice comes from the dark of the hallway.
 It is a simulated voice, too consistent in pitch to come from a human's vocal cords.
 But it is unmistakably intended to imply a female.</i>